robetatis/study_notes_regression/README.md

 We can plot these covariance signatures (columns of $X^TX$) as vectors in $p$-dimensional _feature space_, where each axis is a feature (column) of $X$.
 This is the same space where we'd plot the $n$ observations of $X$ (the 'cloud of points' in every regression, where each axis is a variable; obviously plotting is only possible for $p \le 3$).
 When placing the columns of $X^TX$ in this space, we put the 1st component of each vector along the axis corresponding to feature 1 (because that's the covariance with feature 1), the second along the axis for feature 2 (because that's the covariance with feature 2), and so on.
 Columns of $X^TX$ with similar correlation signature (i.e., similar correlation patterns with all columns of $X$) will point in a similar direction.
 In contrast, if the columns of $X$, and therefore also of $X^TX$, are independent, those vectors will point in different directions that closer to being independent (orthogonal).

 The directions of the columns of $X^TX$ in feature space capture the $p$-dimensional 'shape' of the data.
+This happens because covariance measures joint variation, and joint variation, when it exists, means the data points move together in space instead of moving independently and 'fill' the entire space.
+With joint variation, there will be areas without points because moving in one direction is tied to movement in another direction, which determines the shape of the point cloud.

 The 3-dimensional example below shows a nicely shaped dataset where the point cloud is roughly spherical and therefore doesn't show any correlation among columns of $X$.
-The lines are the 3d vectors corresponding to the three columns of $X^X$, and we see that they point in near orthogonal directions.
+The lines are the 3d vectors corresponding to the three columns of $X^X$, and we see that they point in nearly orthogonal directions.

 ![](mlr_3d_example_collinearity_independent.png).

-In contrast, the next example, also 3d, shows a dataset with a clear dependence between features, namely between $X_1$ and $X_3$, which is visible in the nearly collinear red ($X_1$) and blue ($X_3$) vectors.
-Column 2 of $X^TX$ does vary independently (green vector)
+In contrast, the next example shows a dataset with a clear dependence between features, namely between $X_1$ and $X_3$, which is visible in the nearly collinear red ($X_1$) and blue ($X_3$) vectors.
+Column 2 of $X^TX$ varies independently (green vector).
+The alignment between the covariance signatures of $X_1$ and $X_3$ is directly tied to the shape of the point cloud, which is almost two-dimensional, i.e., it lacks variation in one dimension.
+In other words, in this context,

 ![](mlr_3d_example_collinearity_dependent.png).

+What these examples show is that the columns of $X^TX$ capture the $p$-dimensional shape of the data.
+However, what we're interested in is the directions of independent variation that the 'point cloud' has, and this is exactly what the **orthonormal basis** of $X^TX$ provides.
+So far we've used the columns of $X^TX$ to describe the shape of the data, but those vectors don't show the independent directions of variation of the data.
+Hence, using eigenvalue decomposition of $X^TX$, we can describe those independent directions, which are simply linear combinations of the original directions of the feature space, i.e., of the columns of $X$.

 dependent